Women and Heart Disease: February is Heart Month

 Symptoms of a heart attack — like the “elephant on the chest” feeling — can be experienced by both men and women.
 Women, however, may also experience different types of symptoms.
 According to the American Heart Association, “Women’s most common heart attack symptom is chest pain or discomfort, but women are somewhat more likely than men to experience some of the other common symptoms, particularly shortness of breath, nausea/vomiting, [and] back and jaw pain.”

 Women are also more likely than men to have no symptoms of coronary heart disease.
 Because of this, coronary heart disease may not be recognized and treated as quickly as it is in men.
 For women, age becomes a risk factor at 55 when estrogen levels drop after menopause.
 An overall increase in heart attacks among women is seen about 10 years after menopause.
+The BLS CPR Classes Arlington is something one can look into to get trained for emergencies and also be certified.

 If you have any of these symptoms, call 911 and get medical help right away: